huntdatacenter/docs/docs/troubleshooting/labreports.md

 ## Storage

-### Discrepancy between observed and reported storage

-The reported storage volumes in the report may deviate from the observed storage as you see it inside your lab machines.
+The reported storage volumes may deviate from the observed storage as you see it inside your lab machines.
 We know of a few reasons why this may happen which is listed below.
 You can check your storage as reported on your machines by logging into the machine and type `df -h`.

 ### Discrepancy in reported volume numbers